stryker-mutator/robo-coasters-example/README.md

 ## What is this?

-Robocoasters is a small application to demo mutation testing.
+RoboCoasters is a small application to demo mutation testing.
 It actually has a fair amount of unit tests.
 When we wrote this application, we didn't even try our best to write bad tests.
 We just focussed on code coverage and didn't practice Test Driven Development.
 It turns out it's really easy to write bad tests or forget a few important test cases.
-Robocoasters even has a fairly large bug.
+RoboCoasters even has a fairly large bug.
 Finding it is pretty easy using the mutation report.
 Why don't you give it a try? 😁

-**Note:** Robocoasters is developed using [native web components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) without a frontend framework.
+**Note:** Robo coasters is developed using [native web components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) without a frontend framework.
 This is done on purpose to keep this example as accessible as possible, as well as to keep the maintenance burden low.

 ## Try it yourself